sampreetklair/sampreetklair/README.md

 - 👋 Hi, I’m Sampreet Klair
 - 👀 I’m interested in Computers and Programming
-- 🌱 I’m currently learning Coding different frameworks and Data Science
+- 🌱 I’m currently learning to code different frameworks and Data Science
 - 💞️ I’m looking to collaborate on Frontend, Backend and Data Analysis
-- 📫 How to reach me? @sampreetklair everywhere → <link></link>
+- 📫 How to reach me? @sampreetklair everywhere → <i class="fa-light fa-spider-web" href="https://sampreetklair.com"></i>

 <!---
 sampreetklair/sampreetklair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.